ilijamilcinoski/orderstableinsql/README.md

 # orderstableinsql
-How to create orders tables and customer tables
+How to create orders tables and customer tables in Sql